Using map tools

 - You can easily create images from maps (which can be much

-larger than screenshots), merge and compress maps, and create
+larger than screenshots), copy and compress maps, and create

 subsets of maps (for example, for a mobile phone).